mahinhasan56/Cloud-Computing/README.md

-Node Controller Configuration
+#Node Controller Configuration

-Storage controller Configuration
+#Storage controller Configuration

-Global Configuration
+#Global Configuration

-Networking configuration
+#Networking configuration

-Node Controller Shared configuration
+#Node Controller Shared configuration

-Yum Installation

-NODE CONTROLLER (NC) SHARED CONFIGURATION

 #Yum Installation

-The set of networking settings that apply to a cloud varies based on its networking mode
+#The set of networking settings that apply to a cloud varies based on its networking mode

 its networking mode